Persper/drepo-gitlab/doc/user/project/integrations/prometheus.md

 ![Environment Dashboard](img/prometheus_dashboard.png)

 There are two ways to set up Prometheus integration, depending on where your apps are running:

-* For deployments on Kubernetes, GitLab can automatically [deploy and manage Prometheus](#managed-prometheus-on-kubernetes)
+- For deployments on Kubernetes, GitLab can automatically [deploy and manage Prometheus](#managed-prometheus-on-kubernetes).
-* For other deployment targets, simply [specify the Prometheus server](#manual-configuration-of-prometheus).
+- For other deployment targets, simply [specify the Prometheus server](#manual-configuration-of-prometheus).

 Once enabled, GitLab will automatically detect metrics from known services in the [metric library](#monitoring-ci-cd-environments).